Unfriendly Wife, Very Friendly Husband

 In the first place, how did her frosty personality manage to attract such a warmhearted companion?
 She cannot be as uncaring as she would have other people believe.

 - She has a fair amount of charm.

 - She uses it when she wants to—like when she saw the man she wanted for a husband.

-- At the heart of her unfriendliness are qualities like self-centeredness and indifference which allow her turn her friendliness off and on as she pleases.
+- At the heart of her unfriendliness are qualities like self-centeredness and indifference which allow her to turn her friendliness off and on as she pleases.

-That’s her prerogative; but we know—that she knows—that she’s hiding some of her best qualities.
+That’s her prerogative, but we know that she knows that she’s hiding some of her best qualities.
 Her husband would benefit from her revelation of the magnetism that pulled him to her.
 He likes it when he can enjoy the company of his friends without having to make excuses for her unfriendliness.
 His friends also feel more comfortable when they perceive that she is comfortable.

 So let's help out the unfriendly woman with some meaningful advice for her own good.
-Addressing her directly is not intended for confrontation or attack; but more like a heart to heart appeal from a previously un-friendly woman with a very-friendly husband.
+Addressing her directly is not intended for confrontation or attack, but more like a heart-to-heart appeal from a previously un-friendly woman with a very-friendly husband.
 The author's been there and recommends five proven tips.

 (1) Break out of Your Shell